 digits actually contains

-This is already quite some important information.
-But how do you access these arays?
+This is already quite vital information.
+But how do you access these arrays?

-It’s very easy, actually: you use attributes to access the relevant arrays.
+It’s straightforward, actually: you use attributes to access the relevant arrays.

 Remember that you have already seen which attributes are available when you printed